Gimme 5! Steps To Boost Your 529 Savings

 Many account owners will also contribute a portion of an annual raise or bonus toward a CollegeAdvantage 529 Plan.

 3. Set Goals And Watch The Progress

 Ohio's 529 Plan offers many useful tools to help set your savings goal.
 Need help in determining how much to put aside each month?
-With our College Savings Planner, you can receive personalized saving information.
+With our College Savings Estimator, you can receive personalized saving information.
 After inputting your college funding goals and examining your total projected costs, you will receive an estimated monthly amount needed to meet your savings objective.

 Already putting money aside in an Ohio 529 Plan?
 You can track your investment performance, see if you need to change your saving strategy as your child grows, or perform regular maintenance on your 529 account.